wprabhakar/assignment/README.md

 - Successful registration will also login the user and redirect to the home page

 Logout will logout the user and will return to the Home Page.

+Write test cases for Home page - when logged in and when not logged in.

+#### Deliverables
+Upload all codes in Github and share the link.
+One Repository for Backend and one for Frontend
+Create Installation Instructions ( assume Angular, Node JS are installed ) Provide steps to run the test cases ( API & UI )

+#### Duration
+This assignment can be submitted within 7 days.